 Discovery is complete.
 Both the PWP Plaintiffs and the Defendants subsequently moved for summary judgment.
 As of March 20, 2020, the parties had completed briefing their respective motions for summary judgment.
 The PWP Plaintiffs moved affirmatively for summary judgment on each of their 14 claims and also moved for dismissal of each of the Defendants' remaining 8 counterclaims and cross-claims.
-The Defendants moved affirmatively for summary judgment on 4 of their 8 counterclaims and cross-claims and also moved for dismissal of each of the PWP Plaintiffs' 14 claims.
-The Court held oral argument on the motions for summary judgment on May 27, 2021.
+The Defendants moved affirmatively for summary judgment on 4 of their 8 counterclaims and also moved for dismissal of each of the Court held oral argument on the motions for summary judgment on May 27, 2021.
 The Court has yet to issue a decision on the motions for summary judgment.